NBKelly/2022_AdventOfCode/README.md

 | Day 16  | We made it to open water (at last - did we ever even use the thermal camera?) - now we have to manually decode a radio transmission from the elves (in *Fourier Uncoded Chiral Kinematic-Yaw Orthograph Unresolution*  format).
 | Day 17  | The elf message was worthless.
 We need to shoot a probe into an ocean trench.
 | Day 18  | Some snailfish (in the trench) claim to have seen the keys, but will only tell us which direction they went if we solve their math homework. (hint: direction = down)
+| Day 19  | We never got told what the snailfish said about the keys.
+As our probe (from day 17) drifted, it unleashed a bunch of beacons and scanners.
+They all have their own distinct geodata, and we need to collate this to determine the actual space measured.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).